tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 == Changelog ==

 = 1.4.0 =
-* **New feature:** Added a new class to record the logs of validation.
+* **New feature:** Added a new class for recording the validation logs to analyze posting pattern.
 * Added `$_SERVER keys for extra IPs` into options to validate additional IP addresses.
-Removed some redundant codes.
+* Removed some redundant codes.

 = 1.3.0 =
 * **New feature:** Added validation of pingback.ping through `xmlrpc.php` and